versehe/AB_Testing_Notebook/Statistical Inference/02. Distribution/README.md

 ## Poisson Distribution
 Poisson Distribution might be the second most commonly used distribution after normal distribution, it has a deep connection with Multi-nonimals, Binonimals and Bernoullis.
+In other words, it's also a discrete data distribution.
 P(x) = λ<sup>x</sup>e<sup>-λ</sup>/x!        ,where x is non-negative integers
 ```mean``` is λ, and ```variance``` is also λ.